g-hannah/Algorithms_and_Other/README.md

 Java, and some small fragments will probably be written in assembly (Intel and ARM).

-There is also (or will be) ethical hacking challenge write-ups, centered mostly on exploiting vulnerable binaries (stack smashing, return-oriented-programming, ret2dyn...).
+There is also (or will be) ethical hacking challenge write-ups, centered mostly on exploiting vulnerable binaries (stack smashing, return-oriented-programming, ret2dl...
-In other words, arc-injection techniques for exploitable binaries.
+In other words, arc-injection techniques for exploitable binaries).